-Investment involves risks, past performance is not a guide to future performance.
-Refer to the offering documents of the respective funds for details, including risk factors.
-The information contained within this document has been obtained from sources that First State Investments ("FSI") believes to be reliable and accurate at the time of issue but no representation or warranty, expressed or implied, is made as to the fairness, accuracy or completeness of the information.
+The information contained within this document has been obtained from sources that First State Investments ("FSI") believes to be reliable and accurate at the time of issue but no representation or warranty, expressed or implied, is made as to the fairness, accuracy, completeness or correctness of the information.
 Neither FSI, nor any of its associates, nor any director, officer or employee accepts any liability whatsoever for any loss arising directly or indirectly from any use of this.
-It does not constitute investment advice and should not be used as the basis of any investment decision, nor should it be treated as a recommendation for any investment.
-The information in this document may not be edited and/or reproduced in whole or in part without the prior consent of FSI.
+This document is intended solely for distribution to professional/ institutional investors as may be defined in the relevant jurisdiction and is not intended for distribution to the public.
+The information herein is for information purposes only; it does not constitute investment advice and/or recommendation, and should not be used as the basis of any investment decision.
+Some of the funds mentioned herein are not authorised for offer/ sale to the public in certain jurisdiction.